 See (Lewandowski, Kurowicka, and Joe 2009) for definitions.
 However, it is much better computationally to work directly with the Cholesky factor of $\Sigma$ , so this distribution should never be explicitly used in practice.

 '''

 y ~ lkj_corr(eta)

 '''

-Increment target log probability density with 'lkj_corr_lpdf(y | eta)' dropping constant additive terms.
+Increment target log probability density with 'lkj_corr_lupdf(y | eta)'.